Venryx/InputAssistant/README.md

 ### Usage

-1) Connect joystick or bluetooth button.
+1) Connect joystick or bluetooth shutter button. (by default, uses a Satechi shutter button; can change in UserConfig.js)
 2) Run "./Start.sh". (can run from ChromeOS using "enter-chroot" command)

 Joystick/button actions will now translate into Android game actions, as specified in the script files.